Liquid Stranger: Early career: late 1990s

 Martin Stääf worked in the commercial studio Bohus Sound Recordings 1997–1999 and engineered/produced various jazz and rock bands.
 During this time he also made a song for the Euro-Vision contest.

-In 1997 Martin Stääf formed the outfit Necton together with Patrik Olsén, mainly focusing on progressive and psychedelic trance.
+In 1997 Martin Stääf formed the music group Necton together with Patrik Olsén, mainly focusing on progressive and psychedelic trance.
 Necton released two full-length albums, 6 vinyl EPs, and were featured on numerous CD compilations.
 They were signed to Spirit Zone Recordings, Digital Structures and Spiral Trax.
 Necton toured extensively around the world between 1997 and 2003.

 During this time, Martin Stääf released Nu Skool Breaks on labels Ministry of Sound, Sound of Habib, Muti Music, Random Recordings, Hope Recordings, and Muve Recordings under the alias Rhoca.
 Stääf also released funky Techno on Iboga Records, Plusquam Records, and Nanobeat Records.

 The Liquid Stranger Project: 2003–2009

 Martin Stääf launched the Liquid Stranger project in 2003.
 His intention was to have one alias that would encompass all his musical output.
 Consequently, he has produced a wide variety of music under the name Liquid Stranger.
 At first, Stääf's plan was to keep his identity a secret.
 He never did interviews or showed his face on stage.
 Stääf states: "After a while it became quite tricky. in fact, Interchill finally ruined this idea by writing my name on the record sleeves."

 Liquid Stranger's creative output ranges from suggestive Ambient soundscapes to movie scores, pop, dub, infernalia, drill n bass, and electronica.

 The first release under the name Liquid Stranger was the song Environmental Meltdown, featured on the compilation Global Psychedelic Chill Out – Compilation Vol. 4 by Spirit Zone Recordings.

 When asked in an interview why he moved away from the trance scene, Stääf replied: "I never really switched per se, I have always made tons of different types of music.
 During the time I toured with Necton, I produced various stuff like Ambient, Electro and Drill n bass.
 What excites me is the fusing of genres.
 I have no fixed style that I stay with too long, I do not like boundaries."